 (8) Written or electronic signature of the person delivering the service, or initials of the person delivering the service if a signature and corresponding initials are on file with the provider.

 (9) Description and details of the services delivered that directly relate to the services specified in the approved individual service plan as the services to be provided.

 (1) The billing unit, service codes, and payment rates for specialized medical equipment and supplies are contained in the appendix to this rule.

-(2) Under the level one waiver, payment for environmental accessibility adaptations, personal emergency response systems, and specialized medical equipment and supplies, alone or in combination, shall not exceed six thousand dollars within a three-year period.
+(2) Under the level one waiver, payment for environmental accessibility adaptations, home-delivered meals, personal emergency response systems, remote monitoring, remote monitoring equipment, and specialized medical equipment and supplies, alone or in combination, shall not exceed seven thousand five hundred dollars within a three-year period.

 R.C.
 119.032 review dates: 03/19/2017

 Statutory Authority: 5111.871, 5111.873, 5123.04, 5123.045, 5123.049, 5123.16

 Rule Amplifies: 5111.871, 5111.873, 5123.04, 5123.045, 5123.049, 5123.16